 I don’t think it’s wrong to point to concerted efforts to say that being fat is just as healthy as being thin— even though it’s just not true at the extreme.
 Certainly it’s not true with the “deathfatz” folks.

 The article brings up the diabetes thing again (that not all obese have it) but that’s because it depends on how fast your body stores fat in the pancreas.
 And how resistant your fat cells are to begin stuffed.
 Insulin resistance essentially means that your cells have started to say no thanks and so the insulin level goes up to force the sugar and fat in.

 At least it notes that dieters go off and on diets because they go to extremes.
 Avoid the extremes and diet changes do work, and for the long term.
 Short term variances can be corrected by simply going back to the new, non-extreme habits.

-opines that if you expect to fail you will, but if you have unrealistic expectations you're more likely to fail too.
-Disclaimer
+Part two opines that if you expect to fail you will, but if you have unrealistic expectations you're more likely to fail too.